 When one or more URIs are used in a jCard, it is important to note that any URI-referenced data, with the exception of the top-level usage of "jcl" as a URI to the jCard itself MUST NOT contain any URI references.
-In other words, the jCard can have URI references as defined in the jCard specification and this document, but the content referenced by those URIs MUST NOT have any URIs, and therefore MUST be enforced by the client to not follow those URI references or not render that content to the user if any URI are present in that specific URI linked content.
+In other words, the jCard can have URI references as defined in the jCard specification and this document, but the content referenced by those URIs MUST NOT have any URIs; therefore, the client MUST ensure that those URI references are not followed, and any URIs that are present in that specific URI-linked content are not rendered.
 The purpose of this is to control the security and more specifically to align with the content-integrity mechanism defined in [RFC9795].
 There is not anticipated to be need for which deeper URI references would be required or even supported by the typical use of current jCard properties.
 However, because jCard is extensible, this rule is set to restrict further extension without the proper consideration of security and integrity properties of both Call-Info usage as well as the RCD and STIR signing of the data [RFC9795] [RFC8224].

 10.2.
-Usage of Multimedia Data in jCard or with Icon
+Usage of Multimedia Data in jCard or with the "icon" Call-Info 'purpose' Token